temphostl/temphostl/README.md

 # temphostl

-i mainly code stuff in c# for fun

-all of my repos are private until one of my projects is developed at least a little bit
+i'm trying to switch away from C# in favor of regular old C most of my stuff is tailored to use with Linux